Mark4551124015/Training_Framework/README.md

 # Simple Framework
-It's a simple version for noob AI users to catch up their first task.
+It's a simple version for freshman AI users to catch up their first task.